zcopycat/beginners-week-one/README.md

 Unzip the folder and move it into your coding_course folder.
 Then, open the whole folder in Atom.

 *Top tip!
-You can do this by dragging the folder onto the Atom icon on macs*
+You can do this by dragging the folder onto the Atom icon on macs*.

 ## Task one
 Open the file 'example.html' in Chrome and look around with the developer tools.
 What HTML tags can you see, and what do you think they stand for?